 Preheat the oven to 350 degrees F and move the oven rack to the middle of the oven if necessary.
-Arrange the bacon strips on the parchment paper and foil-lined baking sheet.
+Arrange the bacon strips on the parchment paper and foil lined baking sheet pan.
 It’s okay to overlap them a bit since they’ll shrink while cooking.

-Cooking tip: If one end of the bacon is narrower than the other, you can alternate the strips as we did here:
+Pro Cooking Tip: If one end of the bacon is narrower than the other, you can alternate the strips as we did here:

 Put the pan in the oven and bake until the bacon is browned and crispy and just the amount of doneness that you like.
 You don’t need to turn the strips over while baking, but if you want them to be perfectly cooked on both sides you can flip them over after about 12 minutes.

 Remove the pan carefully from the oven and let the bacon cool for a minute or two.
-Use a spatula or tongs to transfer the bacon to paper towels to drain before serving.
+Use a spatula or tongs to transfer the bacon to a paper towel lined plate to drain before serving.

 The Cold Oven Method

-Some people swear by the cold oven method of cooking bacon, and say that it shrinks less if you start it cold.
+Some people swear by the cold oven method of making oven fried bacon, and say that it shrinks less if you start it cold.
 While we haven’t experienced a noticeable difference, this method eliminates the preheating step and we’re always in favor of fewer steps.